 The top 100 were then whittled down to the top 10 here are the 5 most highly regarded companies in terms of reputation:

 The top spot goes to global luxury brand, Rolex.
-Rolex have been in business for over 100 years and have held a solid positive reputation for the duration, appearing in the top three in the same study for since 2013.
+Rolex have been in business for over 100 years and have held a solid positive reputation for the duration.
+They have appeared in the top three in the same study for since 2013.

 2. The Walt Disney Company

-From the very beginning, the Walt Disney Company has been known for their commitment and dedication to their work and those who consume it.
-More recently, Disney have been in the public eye for rightly standing up against Georgia surrounding the possible implementation of the Free Exercise Protection Act – a law that is said to be nothing less than an ‘anti-gay bill’.
+From the very beginning, the Walt Disney Company has been known for their commitment and dedication.
+Both to their work and those who consume it.
+More recently, Disney have been in the public eye for rightly standing up against Georgia.
+This was surrounding the possible implementation of the Free Exercise Protection Act.
+This law is said to be nothing less than an ‘anti-gay bill’.
 Disney have threatened to boycott the state if the law is approved.
-The Walt Disney Company leads in the citizenship dimensions outlined by Rep Trak and continue to have an impact on a broad and ever growing demographic.
+The Walt Disney Company leads in the citizenship dimensions outlined by Rep Trak.
+They continue to have an impact on a broad and ever growing demographic.

-Created back in 1997, Google is now the world’s leading internet search engine and is the source of over 100 billion searches a month!
+Created back in 1997, Google is now the world’s leading internet search engine.
+It is the source of over 100 billion searches a month!
 Google managed to hold onto second place in 2013 and 2014 but slipped down in this year’s report.
 However, they did take the lead in both the Workplace and Performance sectors, with Google renowned for their creative and inspiring working environments.